clusterlink-net/clusterlink/website/content/en/docs/doc-contribution/_index.md

   of your updates.
 1. Continue updating your doc and pushing your changes until you're happy with the content.
-1. When you're ready for a review, add a comment to the PR, and remove any "WIP" markers.
+1. When you are ready for a review, add a comment to the PR, and remove any "WIP" markers.

 ## Updating a single page